verbb/formie/docs/guides/submissions-workflows/submission-workflow-and-stages-explained.md

 You do not always need a custom workflow task.
 Match the hook to what you actually care about:

-**You need to run code after a successful Next, or only when the form is finished** — use `EVENT_AFTER_PAGE_ADVANCE` / `EVENT_AFTER_COMPLETE`.
-See [Run PHP on Next vs when the form is finished](/guides/submissions-workflows/run-php-on-next-vs-when-the-form-is-finished).
-Every page POST uses `submit` mode; Next and Submit both post `submitAction=submit`.
+**You need to run code after a page submit, or only when the form is submitted** — use `EVENT_AFTER_PAGE_ADVANCE` / `EVENT_AFTER_COMPLETE`.
+See [Run custom code on page submit or form submit](/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit).
+Every page POST uses `submit` mode; page submit and form submit both post `submitAction=submit`.
 Completeness is `isIncomplete` / next reachable page after page flow, including conditionally hidden last pages.

 **You need to react whenever the submission element is saved** — including control panel edits, imports, or API updates — use a submission **element event** such as `Submission::EVENT_AFTER_SAVE`.
 That fires on the element, not on the front-end submit request.